In 2018, an estimated 762.4 million school-aged children (SAC) were estimated to need PC for STH in 94 countries or territories.

 WHO defines STH as a public health problem when >2% of the at-risk population has infection of moderate or high intensity with one or more soil-transmitted helminths (roundworm, whipworm, or hookworm).

 Globally, 576.4 million children in need of treatment were reported as treated in 2018, corresponding to an estimated global coverage of 53.7%.

-We envision a world where children are healthy and develop to their full potential.
-How do we get there?
-Change is in the air.
+We envision a world in which all at-risk people are healthy and free of intestinal worms so they can develop to their full potential.